GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 - Create a Cloud SQL database instance with IAM authentication enabled
 - Create an IAM user for running apps and authenticating to the database
 - Create a database for the app
-- Create a GKE autopilot cluster
-- Configure workload identity associated with the IAM user
 - Create an Artifact Registry for pushing images
 - When using two projects, add the IAM user as a member of the database project